 CONCLUSION

 This study was motivated by a desire to provide corroboration to previous work showing strong associations between flow heterogeneity and riparian plant functional diversity (Lawson et al. 2015).
 The current study confirms the general importance of flow regime in shaping riparian plant assemblages, but we found little evidence that environmental heterogeneity per se was the key control on diversity in south-east Queensland.
 Rather, generation of diversity by the ‘flood rhythm’ appears to dominate here (Jardine et al. 2015).
 The two processes are likely active together, but it remains unclear how or why one process might become dominant over the other in a given system.
 An interesting avenue for future research would be to investigate how spatial scale affects the relative influence of flow rhythmicity and environmental heterogeneity on diversity (Lundholm 2009).
 Environmental conditions may also have interactive effects on exotic abundance and riparian plant diversity, and explicitly accommodating tests for interactions into experimental design may provide further insight into environmental controls on diversity.
-Functional ecology is being increasingly used to characterise riparian plant communities, and in the future, a comparative synthesis of different systems may shed light on how the interplay between environmental heterogeneity and flood rhythmicity controls community assembly.
+Functional ecology is being increasingly used to characterise riparian plant communities, and in the future a comparative synthesis of different systems may shed light on how the interplay between environmental heterogeneity and flood rhythmicity controls community assembly.

 ACKNOWLEDGEMENTS